Murder of Martine Vik Magnussen: Suspect

+Victim

+Martine Vik Magnussen was born in Nesøya, in Asker, Norway.

 Magnussen was a former student at Kristelig Gymnasium in Oslo, Norway, a private Christian school.
-Magnussen has worked for clothing retail stores in Oslo, and for Massimo Dutti.
+She worked for clothing retail stores in Oslo, such as Massimo Dutti.
 In 2006, she went to Poland to study medicine, but quit the studies after six months.
 In early 2007, she went to London, where she worked for six months, before she commenced her studies at Regents Business School London in autumn 2007.
 On the night of her murder, she was celebrating coming top of her class.

+Other reactions to the murder include: a march was held in Oslo on 1 December 2009 calling for further action from Norwegian authorities.

 On 10 June 2010, her father paid tribute to the Metropolitan Police and the British authorities at a remembrance event hosted by her family at Regent's College and unveiled a tree planted in her memory.
-Mr Magnussen also revealed that he was still engrossed in a battle to change the laws which he said have allowed the man suspected of his daughter's killing, Farooq Abdulhak, to get away.

-Yemeni news coverage

-According to the Norwegian TV channel TV2, the local Arab media in Yemen did not mention that the son of one of the country's richest men, Shaher Abdulhak, was wanted for questioning regarding the death of Magnussen.
-Yemen is one of the poorest countries in the Arab world, and Shaher Abdulhak is the founder and owner of a Yemen-based company that is involved with regional trade and industry; he is the chairman for the hotel Taj Sheba in Sana'a, and is an executive with the Yemen franchise of Coca-Cola.
-He has big political influence in Sana'a, with close connections to the government.

-Arrest of alleged accomplice

-On March 8, 2022 police announced the arrest of an unnamed woman on charges of "assisting an offender" in this case.
-Police asked Farouk Abdulhak to return to Britain to face justice.